 By default, Phoenix excludes Video files, Audio files, Executables, All Executables, and Image files.
 It also excludes a specific set of subfolders from the backup by default.

 To exclude more file types, type the file extension, and then press Enter.

 Add files and folders that you want to include in the NAS share backup.

-By default, Phoenix includes Office files, PDF files, and HTML files in the backup.
+By default, Phoenix includes Office files, All Office Files, PDF files, and HTML files in the backup.

+Map the backup set to a Windows proxy if you want to backup SMB shares or a Linux proxy if you want to backup NFS shares.
 Phoenix displays the NAS proxies based on the share type (SMB or NFS) you plan to back up.

 - Click Save.
 This completes adding and configuring a NAS share on Phoenix Management Console.